Build-Week-Expat-Journal-3/backend/README.md

 ### Endpoints

-#### ALL GET ENDPOINTS, AS WELL AS LOGIN/REGISTER DO NOT REQUIRE AUTHENTICATION.
+#### All get endpoints, as well as login and register endpoints do not require an auth header.
 Any other requests must be sent with an Authorization header containing the token.

 | Method | Endpoint             | Description                                                                                                                                                                                                 |
 | ------ | -------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |